Origins of the UV/X-ray Relation in Arakelian 120: Reprocessing of hot Compton plus intrinsic variability of warm Compton

 We see that this matches the amplitude of longer timescale variation of UVM2, but again predicts too much fast variability.
 This can be seen in the CCFs as well.
 The simulation now matches quite well to the overall amplitude and width of the observed CCF, but has a narrower core, showing that the $4$~day timescale characteristic of the warm Compton component is too prominent (see the ACF in Fig~\ref{fig:U_UVM2_SX_HX_COMPS_CCFs}).

-Thus if we assume that the entire component spanning soft X-ray to UV energies varies together as a single structure - the intrinsic variability of the soft X-ray excess - this gives far too much fast variability to the resultant UVM2 curve, although it can match the amplitude and shape of the slower variability.
+Thus if we assume that the entire component spanning soft X-ray to UV energies varies together as a single structure, changing only in normalisation - the intrinsic variability of the soft X-ray excess - this gives far too much fast variability to the resultant UVM2 curve, although it can match the amplitude and shape of the slower variability.

 We can suppress some of the amplitude of variability by assuming the warm Comptonisation is not only changing just in normalisation but also in spectral index and/or electron temperature, so that the intrinsic soft variations in UVM2 are smaller than those in the soft X-ray band.
 We reduce the amplitude of input variations in UVM2 by an arbitrary factor $2$ to see the impact of this effect, yielding Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_LCs}.
+We term this model \textbf{HX10+WC/2}.

-This is definitely the best match to the data so far, though there is still more fast UVM2 variability predicted than observed, as seen both by comparing the lightcurves, by the narrow correlated core of the CCF.
-This model with reprocessing of both the hard Compton and pivoting soft illumination is hereafter referred to as the \textbf{engine~model~2}.
+This is definitely the best match to the data so far, with an rms error with respect to the data of $6\times10^{-2}$.
+However there is still more fast UVM2 variability predicted than observed, as seen both by comparing the lightcurves and by the narrow, mildly correlated core of the predicted CCF ($CCF^{max}_{UVM2, HX}=0.80$.